-The AMOD team made a policy decision to omit references to other documents in order to make awards "stand alone" documents that are more simple and "user friendly.
-However, given the nature of commercial rates, perhaps it is appropriate to retain the reference to the certified agreement in this instance.
+The AMOD team made a policy decision to omit references to other documents in order to make awards "stand alone" documents that are more simple and "user friendly".
+However, given the nature of commercial rates, perhaps it is appropriate to retain the reference to the certified agreement in this instance.29

-19.3 Additional provisions - rural stream (QFRS S4.4)
+19.3 Additional provisions - rural fire service stream (QFRS S4.4)

-- (a) An employee in the rural stream (other than a casual employee) shall be entitled to 5 weeks (35 continuous days) annual leave per annum i.e. 190 hours. - (b) Such annual leave shall be shall be paid for in advance. - (c) Where the employment of an employee in the rural stream is terminated before the expiration of a full year of employment, the employee shall be paid, in addition to all other amounts due, an amount equal to 1/9th of the employee's pay for the period of that employee's employment, calculated in accordance with clause 12.3.
+- (a) An employee in the rural fire service stream (other than a casual employee) shall be entitled to 5 weeks annual leave per annum i.e. 190 hours. - (b) Where the employment of an employee in the rural fire service stream is terminated before the expiration of a full year of employment, the employee shall be paid, in addition to all other amounts due, an amount equal to 1/9th of the employee's pay for the period of that employee's employment, calculated in accordance with clause 12.3.

-\Note: (c) has been retained on the basis that it is more generous than s71EH(4).
+Note: (c) has been retained on the basis that it is more generous than s71EH(4).

-- (d) Any period an employee spends on workers' compensation shall be treated as service for the purpose of evaluation of annual leave. - (e) Where an employee is recalled from leave to perform duties of an emergent nature, such employee shall be entitled to complete the remainder of the allocated leave as soon as is practicable as agreed between the employee and the Commissioner. - (f) The Commissioner shall reimburse such employee any costs incurred by the employee in the cancellation and deferment of such leave
+- (c) Any period an employee spends on workers' compensation shall be treated as service for the purpose of evaluation of annual leave. - (d) Where an employee is recalled from leave to perform duties of an emergent nature, such employee shall be entitled to complete the remainder of the allocated leave as soon as is practicable as agreed between the employee and the Commissioner. - (e) The Commissioner shall reimburse such employee any costs incurred by the employee in the cancellation and deferment of such leave